Eirik of Hordaland

 Eirik King of Hordaland (Old Norse: Eiríkr Konungr á Hǫrðalandi) was a king of Hordaland, then a petty kingdom in western Norway, in the late 9th century.
 Eirik was the father of Gyda.
-Eirik lead the first attack against Harald Fairhair at the Battle of Hafrsfjord.
+Eirik led the first attack against Harald Fairhair at the Battle of Hafrsfjord.
 Defeated by Harald, Eirik fell; many of his allies were also killed in the battle.

 In popular culture

 Eirik is featured in the 2010 game Mount and Blade: Warband's Viking Conquest expansion as the lord of Hordaland.